-What Is Astronomy?
+What is Astronomy?

 Astronomy is the science which treats with the celestial bodies, their positions, distances, motions, physical condition and constitutions.
+It deals with stars (including the Sun), planets

-It deals with stars (example, planets (the the Sun).
-Earth), satellites (the Moon), comets and meteors, and the vast conglomerations of stellar matter known as galaxies and nebulae.
+(the Earth), satellites (the Moon), comets and meteors, and the vast conglomerations of stellar matter known as galaxies and nebulae.

-While "professional" astronomy is an exact science requiring use of a comprehensive knowledge of mathematics and physics, there is much of interest to the "amateur" astronomer, who needs no knowledge of higher mathematics to enjoy this study of the heavens as. a most intriguing hobby.
+While "professional" astronomy is an exact science requiring use of a comprehensive knowledge of mathematics and physics, there is much of interest to the "amateur" astronomer, who needs no knowledge of higher mathematics to enjoy this study of the heavens as a most intriguing hobby.